-FOR OFFICIAL USE ONLY - DO NOT WRITE BELOW
+\\\FOR OFFICIAL USE ONLY - DO NOT WRITE BELOW\\\

-: 2: ( Certification Signature of Certifying Official Date It is my opinion, based on the information contained in this Periodic 6 Transaction Report, that the reporting individual is in compliance with title I of the Ethics in Government Act (5 U.S.C. app. §§ 101- 111).
+Contification Signature of Certifying Official Date Certification orginately of celenting officer It is my opinion, based on the information contained in this Periodic Transaction Report, that the reporting individual is in compliance with title I of the Ethics in Government Act (5 U.S.C. app. §§ 101- 111).